AIE-Technology-Solutions/Gimbal-ReactNative-Wrapper/README.md

 # Gimbal React Native development

-A React Native module for the Airship Gimbal Adapter.
+A React Native module for the Gimbal Adapter.

 ### Issues

-Please visit https://support.urbanairship.com/ for any issues integrating or using this module.
+Please contact support@gimbal.com for any issues integrating or using this module.

 ### Requirements:
  - Xcode 11+